-Approximately 1,839 first-year students completed at least one section of the online fire safety training.
+In 2022 approximately 1,839 first-year students completed at least one section of the online fire safety training.
+In 2023 approximately 2,781 first-year students completed at least one section of the online fire safety training.

 Staff from the Environmental Health and Safety Offices implement a series of unannounced emergency evacuation drills several times during the academic year.
 During these drills they also conduct tests of the emergency notification systems in the buildings (alarms, automatic door closings, and, where applicable, public address).